AllenInstitute/AllenSDK/doc_template/install.rst

 Other Distribution Formats
 --------------------------

-The Allen SDK is also available from the source repository or as a downloadable .zip or .tar.gz archive.
+The Allen SDK is also available from the Github source repository.
-The package can also be `installed from these formats <https://packaging.python.org/en/latest/installing.html>`_.

-.. include:: links.rst

 Required Dependencies
 ---------------------